kadygithub/CNN_Mnist_tensorflew/README.md

 ## Acknowledgments

-The implementation has been tested on Google colab :https://colab.research.google.com The notbook version of this project in Github :
+The implementation has been tested on Google colab :https://colab.research.google.com The notbook version of this project in Github: